PolymathicAI/the_well/docs/data_format.md

 single precision fp32.
 We distinguish between scalar, vector, and tensor-valued fields due to their different transformation properties.

-The specification is described below with example entries for a hypothetical 2D ($D=2$) simulation with dimension B x T x H x W. Note that this uses HDF5 Groups, Datasets, and attributes (denoted by "@"):
+The specification is described below with example entries for a hypothetical 2D ($D=2$) simulation with dimension B x T x W x H. Note that this uses HDF5 Groups, Datasets, and attributes (denoted by "@"):

 ```python
 root: Group